JakubSzuber/Local-Monuments-Website/README.md

 # Recommended methods:
 ## Docker commands
-XXX
+You can deploy localy this app by creating containers one by one by using docker commands in some kind of terminal like e.g Powershell, cmd.
+The order of the command isn't important.
-Run your nginx proxy server
+Run your nginx proxy server by this command:
 ```shell
 docker container run --name nginx-server --network flask_network -p 80:80 custom-nginx
 ```

-Run your main container responsible for the application logic
+Run your main container responsible for the application logic (this container contains all necessary files) by this command:
 ```shell
 docker container run --name web -p 5000:5000 --network flask_network flask_app
 ```

-RUn your postgres database
+Run your postgres database by this command
 ```shell
 docker container run --name flask-database -d --network flask_network -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin -e POSTGRES_DB=flask_db -v postgres_data:/var/lib/postgresql/data -p 5432:5432 postgres:13
 ```